chdsbd/kodiak/docs/docs/billing.md

 GitHub Sponsors and non-commercial users can use Kodiak at no cost.

 Please start a trial and send us an email at support@kodiakhq.com.
 We'll extend your trial to last indefinitely.

+## Self-hosting
+For information on self-hosting Kodiak, see the [self-hosting docs](self-hosting.md).